 Meta Ads for Insurance

-Meta can support insurance marketing, but expectations should be different from Search.
-The strongest roles are:
+Meta can support insurance marketing, but its role should be defined separately from Search.
+Possible uses include:

 - local awareness for an agency or advisor;